cloudmesh/useful-introduction_to_cloud-2015/docs/source/hpc/screencasts.rst

      - Description of the Lessons
    * - |video-batch|
      - 7:41 min
-     - Using Batch Jobs on FutureGrid
+     - Using Batch Jobs on FutureSystems
-     - This lesson explains you to use batch jobs on FutureGrid.
+     - This lesson explains you to use batch jobs on FutureSystems.
        For written material, see section :ref:`s-hpc`.
    * - |video-hadoop|
      - 7:23 min
-     - Using MyHadoop on FutureGrid
+     - Using MyHadoop on FutureSystems
-     - This lesson explains you to use MyHadoop on FutureGrid.
+     - This lesson explains you to use MyHadoop on FutureSystems.
        For written material, see section :ref:`s-hadoop`.
    * - |video-sshadd|
      - 3:03 min